-The results of the sieve analysis and, when required, the percent passing the No. 200 (75 μ m) sieve by the Wash Method (KT-3) are reported on appropriate KDOT forms.
-Report gradation test results to the nearest whole percent, except for when the percentage passing the No. 200 (75 μ m) sieve is less than 10%, it shall be reported to the nearest 0.1%, unless otherwise directed (most asphalt mix gradations are rounded to the nearest 0.01%).
+The results of the sieve analysis and, when required, the percent passing the No. 200 (75 μ m) sieve by the Wash Method (KT-03) are reported on appropriate KDOT forms.
+Report gradation test results to the nearest whole percent, except when the percentage passing the No. 200 (75 μ m) sieve is less than 10%.
+In this case, both the percentage passing the No. 200 (75 μ m) sieve and the material retained on the No. 200 (75 μ m) sieve shall be reported to the nearest 0.1%.
+Note that some specifications require these values be reported to the 0.01% such as asphalt mix gradations.
 The project number, name of producer, location of deposit, and all other pertinent data are shown on each report.